84 best TV shows and series to watch on Netflix

 Don’t F**k with Cats: Hunting an Internet Killer

+Netflix are producing a huge amount of true crime shows these days, with a good deal of them becoming some of the streaming platform’s most talked about content.
+This show was one of the breakout successes of the Christmas 2019 period despite its theme being less than festive, joyous or fun.

-In 2010, a horrifying online video of an anonymous man suffocating two kittens went viral – whereupon a gang of amateur sleuths vowed to work together to track down the perpetrator.
+In 2010, a horrifying online video of an anonymous man suffocating two kittens went viral – whereupon a gang of amateur sleuths led by Deanna Thompson, a data analyst for one of the big casinos in Las Vegas, and John Green, from LA, vowed to work together to track down the perpetrator.
 That’s the starting point for a consistently amazing, disturbing three-part documentary.
-If it were fiction you’d dismiss it as too implausible, but it’s fact.
-Watch on Netflix
+If it were fiction you’d dismiss it as too implausible, but it’s fact and that’s why it continues to be one of the true crime docuseries that you need to have seen on demand.

 Russian Doll

+There’s no getting round the fact that this show is rather strange, and at times incredibly surreal – but that’s what makes this acclaimed comedy drama from creative powerhouses Leslye Headland, Natasha Lyonne and Amy Poehler so compelling and such a runaway hit.

-Netflix’s eight-part series follows chain-smoking New Yorker Nadia, as she weaves her way through a mysterious time loop that sees her celebrating her 36th birthday – and then dying.
+The eight-part show follows chain-smoking New Yorker Nadia, as she weaves her way through a mysterious time loop that sees her celebrating her 36th birthday – and then dying.
 Over and over and over again.
-Co-created by Leslye Headland, Natasha Lyonne and Amy Poehler, this is no Groundhog Day rehash.
+Starring Natasha Lyonne, Greta Lee ,Yul Vazquez, Charlie Barnett and Elizabeth Ashley – this is no simple Groundhog Day rehash, it’s a lot more sophisticated than that.
 With a New York sass all of its own and a high concept pay-off, it’s oh-so surreally satisfying.
-Watch on Netflix

 - Russian Doll is weird – and that’s just how Netflix likes it